Young Judaea Celebrates

 Benefit for Young Judaea

-On Sunday, November 11, 2018, Judaean families and friends will come together to celebrate the immeasurable impact that Young Judaea camps, Israel programs and year-round activities continue to make in the lives of Jewish children, teens and young adults!
+On Sunday, November 11, 2018, Judaean families and friends came together to celebrate the immeasurable impact that Young Judaea camps, Israel programs and year-round activities continue to make in the lives of Jewish children, teens and young adults!

-This year, we are thrilled to honor two exceptional individuals – Zionist leaders and exemplary role models for Young Judaeans today: Nancy Falchuk and Gil Troy.
+This year, we honored two exceptional individuals – Zionist leaders and exemplary role models for Young Judaeans today: Nancy Falchuk and Gil Troy.

-The evening will also commemorate 70 years of the State of Israel, and celebrate the impact Judaeans have had on the State since its founding in 1948.
+The evening also commemorated 70 years of the State of Israel, and celebrated the impact Judaeans have had on the State since its founding in 1948.